-Provide at least minimum clearance, as recommended by the NEC to the Liebert® APM2 UPS, 36 in.
-(914 mm) in front, to permit routine and tightening power terminals within the UPS and free passage for personnel with the door fully opened and at least 20 in.
-(500 mm) in the rear for the back airflow UPS, to permit adequate circulation of air coming out of the UPS.
+Provide at least minimum clearance required by the Liebert® APM2 UPS, including 36 in.
+(914 mm) in front, to permit routine tightening power terminals within the UPS and free passage for personnel with the door fully opened and at least 19.68 in.
+(500 mm) in the rear for the front to rear airflow UPS, to permit adequate circulation of air coming out of the UPS.

-For the top fan airflow UPS, there are no perforated panels on the sides or back of the UPS, the UPS can be placed against the wall directly if there is no seismic anchoring.
+For the top fan airflow UPS, there are no perforated panels on the sides or back of the UPS, the UPS can be against the wall directly if there is no seismic anchoring.
 If the floor anchoring system used, up to 5 in.
 (127 mm) may be required in the rear of the UPS.
 Leave a minimum of 24 in.
-(670 mm) between the top of the UPS frame and the ceiling to permit adequate air circulation above the unit.
-Vertiv do not recommend using air conditioning or other systems that blow air onto the top of the unit
+(610 mm) between the top of the UPS frame and the ceiling to permit adequate air circulation above the unit.
+Vertiv recommends against using air conditioning or other systems that blow air across the top of the unit.

-Figure 3.3 Clearances for Airflow (Rear)
+Figure 3.3 Clearances